Sola Scriptura or Prima Luther? What Did Martin Luther Really Believe About the Bible?

 By COGwriter

 Most people realize that the genuine true Church of God cannot be part of the Roman Catholic Church.
-However, some do not realize that the genuine Church of God is not part of the Protestant reformation movement led by Martin Luther (our history predates Luther, and the actual Roman Catholic Church for that matter, please see Hope of Salvation: How the Continuing Church of God differs from most Protestants and the History of Early Christianity).
+However, some do not realize that the genuine Church of God is not part of the Protestant reformation movement led by Martin Luther (our history predates Luther, and the actual Roman Catholic Church for that matter, please see the free online book, Hope of Salvation: How the Continuing Church of God Differs from Protestantism, as well as the free article on the History of Early Christianity).

 Regarding the Bible, those in the real Church of God believe that "All Scripture is given by inspiration of God and, and is profitable for doctrine" (II Timothy 3:16, NKJV throughout unless otherwise stated).